The Worst Economic Recovery Since The Great Depression

 But by 2013 these regulatory costs will have exploded in unprecedented fashion.
 That reflects the Obama Administration’s global warming crusade, assault on private energy production, the still oncoming Dodd-Frank regulatory burdens on the financial community, Obamacare regulations, particularly the job killing employer mandate, and many others.

 By 2013, the Fed may be in contractionary mode as well.
 If history is any guide, the Fed might decide that right after the election would be the perfect time to cut back on its historically loose monetary policy with record low interest rates that have persisted for years.
 Adding rising interest rates to the above brew of soaring marginal tax rates across the board and exploding regulatory costs would accumulate to a powerful contractionary force.

 Art Laffer predicted the Coming Crash of 2011 on the basis of the expiration of the Bush tax cuts on the upper income earners alone.
-Those tax rate increases were extended to 2013 in December 2010 out of fear that that prediction was right.
-But now in 2013, in addition to those tax rate increases, we have all of the tax increases of Obamacare, the further exploding costs of Obama’s building regulatory blizzard, and the possible contractionary effect of the Fed’s monetary policies, all at the same time.
-Unless we reverse course, the result will be one big, bad crash in 2013.
+Those tax rate increases were extended to 2013 in December, 2010 out of fear that prediction was right.
+But now in 2013 in addition to those tax rate increases we have all of the tax increases of Obamacare, the further exploding costs of Obama’s building regulatory blizzard, and the possible contractionary effect of the Fed’s monetary policies, all at the same time.
+Unless we reverse course, the result may well be one big, bad crash in 2013.